 While there is no commonly accepted definition of preventable deaths, Penn believes there are several factors that can contribute.
 For example, an underlying condition such as hypertension can go undetected and lead to a potentially fatal disease.
 Or the administration of an incorrect medication can result in fatality.
 Coupled with the goal of reducing 30-day readmissions, Penn has worked hard to find these underlying conditions and to treat them, reducing mortality risks and readmissions.

 The hard work is paying off.
-Penn Medicine continues to rank 2nd among all U.S. News & World Report Honor Roll hospitals.
+Penn Medicine is ranked in the Top Ten among all U.S. News & World Report hospitals.